 To find the best car insurance companies in North Carolina, we developed a proprietary Bankrate Score system that takes several metrics into account.
 Our insurance editorial team analyzed average car insurance premiums from Quadrant Information Services and reviewed coverage options, discounts, policy features, customer satisfaction scores from J.D.
 Power and financial strength ratings from AM Best for each company.
 We also looked at accessibility and ease of use for policy management through online and mobile resources.
 Insurance companies are then graded on a weighted scale of 5.0 points, with a score closer to 5.0 indicating strong performance across these categories.
 If you are shopping for the best auto insurance in North Carolina, our research might help you find a carrier that fits your needs.

 Best car insurance companies in North Carolina

-Geico offers car insurance coverage nationwide and is best known for its signature catchphrase, “15 minutes could save you 15 percent or more on car insurance.”
-That statement holds true for North Carolina drivers.
-Geico is the best insurance company for drivers who want the lowest price possible.
-However, Geico doesn’t offer many unique coverages, and the company doesn’t have great customer service.
-If price is your number one focus when shopping for car insurance, look into Geico.
+Geico offers car insurance coverage nationwide and is known for its signature catchphrase, “15 minutes could save you 15% or more on car insurance.”
+That statement may hold true for North Carolina drivers.
+Based on our car insurance carrier list, Geico could be a good fit if budget is your primary concern.
+However, Geico does not offer many unique coverage options and the company did receive a below-average score from J.D.
+Power for claims service.

 North Carolina Farm Bureau